jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 The solution contains doubly nested recursive calls to `evaluate(…)`.

 My main challenge was off-by-one errors in the substring indexing.
 I even broke `(4)` as I was working on the more general implementation.
-But I knew I had broken the previous test immediately, and I adjusted accordingly.
+But I knew I had broken the test immediately, and I adjusted accordingly.

 The parentheses specific implementation took about an hour from start to finish to complete.
 This would not have been my first approach if I had tried to implement all the behaviors at the start.
 However, upon seeing this implementation, it just feels right, possibly elegant.

-Here’s the code:
 ```java
     public static int evaluate(String expression, Map<String, Integer> variables) throws Exception {
         expression = expression.trim();